Walter Krivitsky: Testimony

-Torn between his dedication to socialist ideals and growing detestation of Stalinism, Krivitsky believed that it was his duty to inform.
-That decision caused him much mental anguish, as he impressed on American defector Whittaker Chambers, to whom Krivitsky stated, "In our time, informing is a duty" (recounted by Chambers in his autobiography, Witness).
+Torn between a lingering dedication to Marxist-Leninist ideology and his growing detestation of Stalinism, Krivitsky came to believe that it was his duty to cooperate with the U.S. intelligence community.
+That decision caused him much mental anguish, as he impressed on his former agent and fellow defector Whittaker Chambers, but to whom Krivitsky ultimately stated, "In our time, informing is a duty" (recounted by Chambers in his autobiography, Witness).

 Krivitsky testified before the Dies Committee (later to become the House Un-American Activities Committee) in October 1939, and sailed as "Walter Thomas" to London in January 1940 to be debriefed by Jane Archer (Jane Sissmore) of British domestic counterintelligence, MI5.
 In doing so, he revealed much about Soviet espionage.
 It is a matter of controversy whether he gave MI5 clues to the identity of Soviet agents Donald Maclean and Kim Philby.
 It is certain, however, that Lavrenty Beria, the head of the People's Commissariat for Internal Affairs (NKVD), learned of Krivitsky's testimony and ordered operations to assassinate him.